wildermedeiros/BlazorAppWasmAuth/README.md

     options.ProviderOptions.ResponseType = OpenIdConnectResponseType.Code;
 }).AddAccountClaimsPrincipalFactory<CustomAccountFactory>();
 ```

-> The `CustomAccountFactory` inherent from `AccountClaimsPrincipalFactory` that handles user creation from the authentication process
+> **Note: `CustomAccountFactory` is a class that inherits from `AccountClaimsPrincipalFactory` and is responsible for creating the user from the authentication process.**

-4. In the app's `wwwroot/appsettings.json` add your IP's configs:
+**3. Configure the identity provider in `appsettings.json`:**

+In the **wwwroot** directory of your application, update the `appsettings.json` file with the settings of your OIDC authentication server as shown below:

 ```json
   "Keycloak": {
     "Authority": "http://localhost:8080/realms/wilder",